restimel/es-support/README.md

 It can be the name of a feature or a list of feature names.

-Some of them includes several other features (like `'ES2021'` or `ES12` which includes all feature tests about ES2021).
+Some of them includes several other features like `'ES2021'` (or `ES12`) which includes all feature tests about ES2021.

 Names are case insensitive, so it can be written either `'es2022'` or `'ES2022'`.